-From a business standpoint, owning a hotel or a motel is one of the most interesting property types in a portfolio.
-While a highly profitable daily rate can lead to enormous cash flow, uncontrollable influences may lead to a hotel’s or motel’s ultimate demise.
+Owning a hotel or a motel is one of the most interesting property types in a portfolio.
+This is from a business standpoint.
+A highly profitable daily rate can lead to enormous cash flow.
+On the other hand, uncontrollable influences may lead to a hotel’s or motel’s ultimate demise.

-So when you’ve decided that your hotel has had its last facelift, you may be interested in selling your property to invest our money elsewhere.
-In both hotel and motel sales, a 1031 exchange can be utilized to eliminate capital gains tax when reinvesting in a new property.
+Have you decided that your hotel has had its last facelift?
+Do you have an interest in selling your property to invest your money elsewhere?
+A 1031 exchange can be utilized to eliminate capital gains tax when reinvesting in a new property.
+This is for both hotel and motel sales.

-Unlike hotels and motels, mineral rights and royalties rarely have as much upkeep or attention required to benefit from the investment.
-In this article, we will outline the steps necessary to 1031 exchange hotels and motels into mineral rights and royalties.
+Mineral rights and royalties rarely have as much upkeep or attention required to benefit from the investment.
+This is unlike hotels and motels, In this article, we will outline the steps necessary to 1031 exchange hotels and motels into mineral rights and royalties.

 How to Sell a Hotel or Motel

 Of course, in order to 1031 exchange hotels and motels, you must first obviously sell it.
 Selling a hotel or motel may actually be considerably harder to sell than you may have anticipated.
-In communities with dwindling populations or tourism, hotels and motels commonly sit on the open market for months and even years on end.
+Hotels and motels commonly sit on the open market for months and even years on end.
+This is common in communities with dwindling populations or tourism,

-Today, most hotels and motels are sold with the help of a commercial real estate agent.
-In some cases, the hotel’s property may only be sought out for the desirable land it occupies, whereas the majority of new owners will likely try to operate the businesses or repurpose the structure.
+Today, most hotels and motels are sellable with the help of a commercial real estate agent.
+In some cases, the hotel’s property you can find out for the desirable land it occupies.
+Whereas the majority of new owners will likely try to operate the businesses or repurpose the structure.

 Determining the Value of Your Hotels and Motels

-Whether you are using the help of a professional third party or not, it’s always a good idea to know the approximate value of your hotel when trying to sell it in the open market.
-As most hotels are sold as operational entities, there are a considerable amount of factors that go into determining the value of a hotel or motel.
+Are you using the help of a professional third party or not?
+It’s always a good idea to know the approximate value of your hotel.
+This is when trying to sell it in the open market.
+As most hotels are sellable as operational entities, there are a considerable amount of factors that go into determining the value of a hotel or motel.

 Some of these include: